gnss-ro/aws-opendata/ropp_patch/README.txt

 c)preprocess/
 2. ropp_pp
 a) data/
 	-added ropp_pp_wopt_tool.nc from a sample occultation to allow ropp_pp_wopt_01.py to run for testing.
-Has to be run with the correct corresponding file, but can also be recreated with ropp_pp_opt_tool b)tools/
+Has to be run with the correct corresponding file, but can also be recreated with ropp_pp_wopt_tool b)tools/
 	-ropp_pp_occ_tool, added parameters to allow for interpolation of AWS data (going from ECF positions to ECI velocities). c)preprocess/